twikc/twikc/README.md

 ### Hi there 👋
+Twikc is a social media network where users can share images, text, video, audio (something you can't do on any other social media), introduction of users.
+Ability to download the media files being shared.
+Due to prioritizing your social health, we removed like counts.
+There's no algorithm.
+We have Twikc Connect, if you are a plumber of electrician and you signup for Twikc Connect, we connect you to cutomers in which can help reduce poverty in the society.

 <!--
 **twikc/twikc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.